 GENERAL GUIDELINES . . .

 Absolute minimum of two straps per kayak, plus a bow and stern line depending on exposure.
-Hobie kayaks are best transported upside down on padded flat bars, but make sure no weight is borne by the hatch lids, handles or anything else that protrudes.
-Rented kayaks can be transported upright if in the bed of a truck (still use some type of padding underneath) or supported by foam "saddles" of some sort on bars.
+Many kayaks are best transported upside down on padded flat bars, but make sure no weight is borne by the hatch lids, handles or anything else that protrudes.
+Rented kayaks can be transported upright if in the bed of a truck (still use some type of padding underneath) or supported by foam "saddles" or J-bars installed on your cross bars.
 Seats, paddles and drives must be removed prior to transporting and stored inside the vehicle.
 A red flag is needed if the kayak extends more than 4 feet behind the vehicle.

 INSIDE A CAR . . .